ktroyan/visualreasoning/RE-ARC.md

 There is no direct way to obtain compositions from the RE-ARC generator, especially since there is no clear/explicit elementary/primitive transformation.

 ## Sample-Efficiency
-Select $T=10$ tasks randomly from the $400$ tasks and generate the samples with a low level of difficulty/complexity of $interval = [0, 0.25]$.
-The idea is that the samples would induce tasks closer to "elementary" tasks, as chosen in the CVR and BEFORE-ARC data environments.
-Moreover, we justify selecting $T$ tasks randomly by stating that there is no explicit structure or hierarchy in the $400$ ARC tasks and sampling randomly for $T$ large enough (e.g., $T=10$) should yield results representative of the whole set of $400$ tasks.
+Select $T=10$ tasks randomly from the $400$ tasks and generate the samples with a low level of difficulty/complexity of $interval = [0, 0.4]$.
+The idea is that a sample would represent a task closer to "elementary" tasks &ndash; which is also the choice we made in the CVR and BEFORE-ARC data environments &ndash; in order to avoid confounding the learning performance with the difficulty of the tasks (e.g., if the tasks are "composite" as opposed to "elementary").
+Moreover, we justify selecting $T$ tasks randomly by stating that there is no explicit structure or hierarchy in the $400$ ARC tasks and sampling randomly for $T$ large enough (e.g., $T=10$) should yield results representative of what would be obtained on average on the whole set of $400$ tasks.
 <br>

-We have to decide on one of the following modalities that will decide on a single experiment setting below:
+We have to decide on one of the following modalities that will decide on a single associated experiment setting below:
 - Train separately on datasets of size $N_1, ..., N_k$ (e.g. $N_1=100, N_2=1000, ..., N=100000$) different samples respectively and write the best performance for each dataset size.
 We use early stopping or save the best checkpoint.

 - Train on a dataset of sufficiently large $N$ (e.g. $N=100000$) samples and report the model performance when $n_1, n_2=..., n_k$ (e.g. $n_1=100, n_2=1000, ..., n_k=100000$) **different** samples have been seen.